It’s the call you don’t want to get as a thousand images run through your mind, either picturing what actually happened—or what could have happened.

 If possible, help her join a Senior Sneakers club or maybe a Senior swim aerobics class.
-See if your local Senior Day Center has gentle physical activities for Grandma to enjoy with friends.
+See if your local Senior Day Center has gentle physical activities for seniors for Grandma to enjoy with friends.

 That will strengthen her legs and her mind, helping her stand straight and tall.

 Here’s the thing.
 While a spoonful of sugar might help the medicine go down, that very medicine might be doing the same thing to Grandma.